dhthwy/r/README.md

 # r

+"I believe it's too late for me.

+I no longer have the time to get something going.

+Too many things that could pay a living wage that I can't even do.

+I can't think of anything I can actually do that pays a living wage.

+I almost did the accelerated degree thing in '20 or before...
+But it would've been done in complete isolation.

+And I knew a tech degree wasn't even worth it.

+Even if I managed to pass in isolation.
+I knew it was a terrible field with no job security.

+It was the isolation that was killing me.

+I had no idea what else there was.
+Probably because... of ISOLATION.

+Just stay on the PC since your teens.
+Work day jobs in isolation.
+Everything was isolated.

+I don't even know how to not be anymore.

+Nor do I fit at any job that requires actual contact with people because I've been isolated too long.

+Not hard at all to tell.
+Everyone loves to piss on the isolated one.
+Like a cancer.
+They go for the kill.

+Most jobs requiire that contact.

+Independent gig jobs don't pay a living wage.
+Hardly anything that I can fucking see pays a living wage.

+Probably don't see because I'm isolated.
+But I have no idea how to not be.

+Every time I try to not be.
+The world isolates me again.
+"

+---

 "Tropical storm winds tomorrow.
 Nice.

 My best pepper plant's been banging em out too.
 Got 5 peppers 30 days after planting, with several more on the way.